-Marcello De Francisci is an American composer with an Italian-Argentinean background based in Los Angeles, California.
-His career began as a visual artist while attending fine art school in the city of Seville (an institution founded by famed Baroque painter Bartolome Esteban Murillo), later furthering his education at the Universidad Complutense de Madrid, in Spain.
-During the course of his studies he taught himself music in addition would soon discover his true passion was to score soundtracks to films.
+Marcello De Francisci is a composer based in Los Angeles, California.
+His studies furthermore career began as a visual artist while attending fine arts at an institution founded by the famed Baroque painter Bartolome Esteban Murillo in Seville, Spain.
+He later furthered his education at the “Universidad Complutense” in Madrid in addition taught himself music to discover his true passion was to score soundtracks for the motion picture industry.